 Change of election.
 You can increase or decrease the amount of your Salary Deferrals as of a designated election date.
+For this purpose, the designated election date(s) for changing or modifying your Salary Deferral election will be set forth under the Salary Deferral election or other written procedures describing the time period for changing Salary Deferral elections.
+If the available election date(s) change, you will be notified in writing of any such change.
+You always will be able to change or modify your Salary Deferral election at least once per year.
 Generally, you may revoke an existing Salary Deferral election and stop making Salary Deferrals at any time.
 Any change you make to a Salary Deferral election will become effective as of the next designated election date, and will remain in effect until modified or canceled during a subsequent election period.
-The following dates apply for determining the designated election dates for purposes of changing a deferral election under the Plan: A Participant may change or resume a deferral election on a daily basis.